Now imagine 100,000 truckers on our roads on drugs and alcohol.

 This is called “doctor shopping” and it’s a very serious problem.
 Here’s how it works: There are certain doctors that many truckers with serious medical issues visit.
 These doctors clear them and get them to drive — even with very serious medical issues, including drug and alcohol dependencies.

-An MSNBC article, “Study finds sick truckers causing fatal wrecks,” covered this last year, noting high numbers of truckers with heart issues, seizure disorders, extreme fatigue and sleep apnea.
+An MSNBC article, “Study finds sick truckers causing fatal wrecks,” covered this last year, noting high numbers of truckers with heart issues, seizure disorders, extreme truck driver fatigue and sleep apnea.
 The story also called for doctors to step up scrutiny of drivers’ medical conditions.

 Doctor shopping has been rampant in the trucking industry for a very long time.
 In fact, in 2001, there was a safety recommendation by the Federal Motor Carrier Safety Administration to prevent drivers from specifically choosing their own doctors, because so many medically unfit drivers were being cleared to drive.